-Belgium has implemented Directive (EU) 2015/849 (amended amongst others by Directive EU 2018/843) of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, by the law of 18 September 2017 (amended amongst others by the law of 20 July 2020) of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering, by the law of 18 September 2017 on the prevention of the use of the financial system for the purposes of money laundering, terrorist financing, by the law of 18 September 2017 on the prevention of money laundering, terrorist financing and on the limitation of the use of cash (the "Law of 18 September 2017").
+The legal framework regarding the prevention of money laundering applicable in Belgium consists of (i) the Belgian law of 18 September 2017 on the prevention of money laundering and terrorist financing and on the limitation of the use of cash (the "AML Law"), (ii) Regulation (EU) No 1624/2024 of 31 May 2024 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, (iii) Regulation (EU) No 1620/2024 of 31 May 2024 establishing the Authority for Anti-Money Laundering and Countering the Financing of Terrorism and (iv) Directive (EU) No 2024/1640 of 31 May 2024 on the mechanisms to be put in place by Member States for the prevention of the use of the financial system for the purposes of money laundering or terrorist financing.
+This directive must to be transposed into national law by 10 July 2027.
 This legislation contains a preventive system imposing a number of obligations in relation to money laundering and the financing of terrorism.
 These obligations are related, among other things, to the identification of the client, special attention for unusual transactions, internal reporting, processing and compliance mechanisms with the appointment of a compliance officer, and employee training requirements.
 A risk-based approach assumes that the risks of money laundering and terrorism financing may take various forms.
-Accordingly, businesses/individuals subject to the Law of 18 September 2017 do have to proceed to a global assessment of the risks they are facing and formulate efficient and adequate measures.
+Accordingly, businesses/individuals subject to the AML Law have to proceed to a global assessment of the risks they are facing and formulate efficient and adequate measures.
 The definition of politically exposed people has been broadened and encompasses not only national persons who are or who have been entrusted with prominent public functions residing abroad, but also those residing in the country.
 Member States also have to set up a central register which identifies the ultimate beneficial owner of companies and other legal entities.
 Payments/donations in cash are capped at EUR 3,000.
 Member States must also provide for enhanced customer due diligence measures for the obliged entities to apply when dealing with natural persons or legal entities established in high-risk third countries.

 When, after investigation, a credit or financial institution suspects money laundering to be the purpose of a transaction, it must promptly notify an independent administrative authority, the Financial Intelligence Unit.
 This Unit is designated to receive reports on suspicious transactions, to investigate them and, if necessary, to report to the criminal prosecutors to initiate proceedings.
 The NBB has issued guidelines for credit and financial institutions and supervises their compliance with the legislation.
-Belgian criminal law specifically addresses criminal offences of money-laundering (Article 505, subsection 1, 2° -4° of the Criminal Code) and sanctions them with a jail term of a minimum of fifteen days and a maximum of five years and/or a fine of a minimum of EUR 26 and a maximum of EUR 100,000 (to be multiplied by 8) or, for legal entities, a fine of a minimum of EUR 500 and a maximum of EUR 200,000 (to be increased with the additional penalty or, in other words, to be multiplied by 8).
+Belgian criminal law specifically addresses criminal offences of money-laundering (Article 505, subsection 1, 2°-4° of the Criminal Code) and sanctions them with a jail term of a minimum of fifteen days and a maximum of five years and/or a fine of a minimum of EUR 26 and a maximum of EUR 100,000 (to be multiplied by 8) or, for legal entities, a fine of a minimum of EUR 500 and a maximum of EUR 200,000 (to be increased with the additional penalty or, in other words, to be multiplied by 8).